COVID-19 Vaccine: What to Know When Considering Vaccination

 Walk-In Today to Receive Your Vaccination Against COVID-19.

 If you’re still wondering, “Should I get the COVID-19 vaccine?” stop by an MD Now clinic today to consult with one of our trained professionals who would be happy to address any concerns you may have about the shot.
-MD Now currently offers the J&J/Janssen COVID-19 single-dose vaccine at all locations.
+MD Now currently offers the J&J/Janssen COVID-19 single-dose vaccine at our clinics while supplies last.

 If interested in receiving the COVID-19 vaccine, please be sure to bring a valid driver’s license and insurance card.
 We’ll administer your vaccine and observe you for the CDC recommended time (a few minutes) afterwards to ensure you’re responding well.